 Zanzibar boasts an abundance of flora and fauna.
 The verdant dynamism of Jozani National Park, the rainforest endemism of Ngezi and the coastal profusions of endangered mangrove offer a compelling experience to our visitors.
 In deed there is a wide variety of birdlife, and a large number of butterflies in rural areas that make Zanzibar a unique destination in the world.

 Sea Safari is the one of the popular activities and it offers an ideal opportunity to view diverse marine species.
-A Sea Safari across the coast of Zanzibar, journeying through the famous Chumbe Island and Mnemba Marine Nature Reserve, cruising close to the Pemba Channel and much more.
+A Sea Safari across the coast of Zanzibar, journeying through the famous Mnemba Marine Nature Reserve, cruising close to the Pemba Channel and much more.
 The tour enables you to search for unique sea birds and other marine life.

 Zanzibar food tells much about the history of Zanzibar, reflecting a number of different influences from many different places around the world.
 In Zanzibar you will enjoy the diversity of our cuisine whereby spices, fruits, and sea foods are 100% fresh.
 There are several restaurants serving special cuisine: Indian Cuisine, Chinese Cuisine and Swahili cuisine

 Zanzibar Commission for Tourism is committed to ensuring visitors have an enjoyable, safe, and memorable experience throughout their stay.
 We also make every effort to keep visitors and residents aware of any health risks or warnings.Travelers who arriving from Yellow Fever countries should vaccinated from Yellow Fever and poses a valid International Yellow Fever Vaccination Certificate.
 Travelers transited from endemic countries for 12 hours or more are also entitled to be vaccinated and possess a valid International Valid of Vaccination.
 However, travelers exempted from Yellow Fever Vaccination are:

 Age below I year and above 60 years